Core Bridging Process

 -

-Message Reception & Processing (Step 6):
+Message Reception & Processing:

-- It verifies the message and passes it to the
+- The bridge contract on the Spoke chain receives the message and passes it to the

 SpokePortal